syncfusion-content/wpf-docs/wpf/Grid/Excel-Importing.md

 <tr>
 <td>
 ImportFromExcel</td><td>
-this metdod is used to import the particular sheet from the IWorksheet With the importing event handler.</td><td>
+this method is used to import the particular sheet from the IWorksheet With the importing event handler.</td><td>
 ImportFromExcel(IWorksheet sheet, GridCellImportFromExcelHandler importhandler)</td><td>
 NA</td><td>
 Void</td><td>